 Ingredient by ingredient, I started documenting what I learned about introducing babies to real food.
 I consulted pediatric feeding experts, allergists, doctors, nutritionists, and occupational therapists and read every book on feeding babies there is.
 Soon I had an encyclopedia on my hands with detailed information I knew would benefit other parents.

-The Solid Starts team now consists of passionate mamas like me, feeding therapists, pediatricians, an allergist, pediatric dietitians, lactation consultants, and a brilliant nutritionist.
+The Solid Starts team now consists of passionate parents like me, feeding therapists, swallowing specialists, pediatricians, an allergist, pediatric dietitians, lactation consultants, and a brilliant nutritionist.
 It is the only comprehensive multidisciplinary team in the baby food and feeding space.
-Yet every expert opinion and point of research is filtered through my lens as a mom.
+Yet every expert opinion and point of research is filtered through the lens of a parent.

-I had a choice when I started this venture: I could lock the ingredient database behind a membership fee, or I could share what I had learned with all the other tired parents out there in need of immediate answers.
+I had a choice when I started this adventure: I could lock our First Foods® database behind a paywall, or I could share what I had learned with all the other tired parents out there in need of immediate answers.
 I chose the latter.
-Because finding quality information you can trust on introducing food to your baby shouldn’t require a degree in investigative journalism.
+Because finding quality information you can trust on introducing food to your baby shouldn't require a degree in investigative journalism.

-As you will see, at Solid Starts, we advocate for an approach that we named #FingerFoodFirst.
-Based on a method called “baby-led weaning,” FingerFoodFirst involves letting go.
+As you will see, at Solid Starts, we are big believers in letting baby feed themselves from day one of starting solids.
+This inevitably involves letting go.
 Letting go of the impulse to control every spoonful and letting go of the expectation that you should make one meal for your baby and another for everyone else.